Joyce Nakamura Okazaki: Biography

 After graduating with a BS in business administration, Nakamura worked briefly at Pacific Mutual Life Insurance Company and then went to work for the Department of Employment, where she remained for thirteen years.
 One of her projects while she was there was to help in the rewrite of the definitions of occupations for the Dictionary of Occupational Titles.
 In 1962, Nakamura met another Manzanar incarceree, James Okazaki, whom she married in 1963.
 In the mid- 1980s Okazaki began working for the Los Alamitos Unified School District, where she served in libraries and media centers for 20 years before retiring.

 In 2000, Okazaki returned to the camp for the first time with her mother to attend the annual Manzanar Pilgrimage.
-Although the gymnasium was in a dilapidated state, the National Park Service was redeveloping the campsite and she did not return until the Natioval Park Servide developed the site, making the old gymnasium into an interpretive center and auditorium.
+Although the gymnasium was in a dilapidated state, the National Park Service was redeveloping the campsite and she did not return until the National Park Service developed the site, making the old gymnasium into an interpretive center and auditorium.
 By then, Okazaki decided to join the Manzanar Committee and become more involved, due to the reprint in 2001 of the Ansel Adams book, Born Free and Equal, with her photo on the book jacket.
-Until her retirement, she attended meetings and events only, but after her retirement, she began speaking to clubs, organizations, and churches and to Middle and High School classes at various schools in the Metropolitan Los Angeles area wit her Power Pointslide presentation.
+Until her retirement, she attended meetings and events only, but after her retirement, she began speaking to clubs, organizations, and churches and to Middle and High School classes at various schools in the Metropolitan Los Angeles area with her Power Point presentation.
 She also did volunteering at the Joint Forces Training Base in Los Alamitos.
 Okazaki is the past treasurer for the Manzanar Committee, an NGO which promotes education about the World War II incarceration of Japanese-Americans.